Film Labs

 Judging CriteriaJudging Criteria

-In addition to compliance with the film lab’s eligibility requirements, submitted applications will be evaluated on a variety of factors including but not limited to originality, creativity, and structure.
-Applications are judged by a select committee of lab partners and mentors.
+In addition to compliance with the lab requirements set forth in the above, submitted Screenplays will be evaluated on a variety of factors including but not limited to quality of concept, structure, plotline, characters, dialogue, pacing, and relevance to contest topic.
+Screenplay submissions are judged by a committee of M Lab mentors, executives, and advisors.

 Back to top